Memory and Rejuvenation in Glassy Systems: Introduction

-Because of the recent progress made in understanding rejuvenation as a consequence of temperature chaos \cite{janus:21}, we return to the observation of memory loss in spin glass.
-We follow the so-called ``double memory'' experiments by Jonason \textit{et al.} and Lefloch \textit{et al.} \cite{jonason:00, lefloch:92}, and focus on tuning the memory effect between two aging intervals at different temperatures separated by rapid temperature changes.
+Due to recent progress in understanding rejuvenation as a consequence of temperature chaos \cite{janus:21}, we return to the observation of memory loss in spin glasses.
+We follow the so-called ``double memory'' experiments by Jonason \textit{{et al.}} and Lefloch \textit{{et al.}} \cite{jonason:00, lefloch:92}, and focus on tuning the memory effect between two aging intervals at different temperatures separated by rapid temperature changes.
 In a similar spirit, we dub our protocols ``double-waiting-time'' experiments.

 We quantify the memory, \Memory, by computing the ratio